sikkatech/spec/rfc/004-abci++.md

 At the moment, the application can only act at one phase in consensus, immediately after a block has been finalized.

 This restriction on the application prohibits numerous features for the application, and scalability improvements that are now better understood than whan ABCI was first written.
+For example, many of the scalability proposals can be boiled down to "Make the miner / block proposers / validators do work, so the network does not have to".
+This includes optimizations such as tx-level signature aggregation, state transition proofs, etc.
+Furthermore, many new security properties cannot be achieved in the current paradigm, as the application cannot enforce validators do more than just finalize txs.
+This includes features such as threshold cryptography, and guaranteed IBC connection attempts.
 We propose introducing three new phases to ABCI to enable these new features.

 #### Prepare Proposal phase

-This phase aims to allow the block proposer to perform more computation, to reduce load on all other full nodes, lite clients in the network.
+This phase aims to allow the block proposer to perform more computation, to reduce load on all other full nodes, and lite clients in the network.
 It is intended to enable features such as batch optimizations on the transaction data (e.g. signature aggregation, zk rollup style validity proofs, etc.), enabling stateless blockchains with validator provided authentication paths, etc.

 This new phase will only be executed by the block proposer.
 The application will take in the block header and raw transaction data output by the consensus engine's mempool.
 It will then return block data that is prepared for gossip on the network, and additional fields to include into the block header.